Treatments

 One of the more serious potential side effects of ondansetron relates to the heart.
 To understand why this is especially important for patients on GLP-1s, it helps to understand how the heart functions on a cellular level.
 The normal heart rhythm is maintained by a precise balance of electrolytes like sodium, potassium, and magnesium.
 Those same electrolytes can be lost with vomiting and diarrhea, which is often experienced by patients on GLP-1 medications like semaglutide and tirzepatide.

 This increased likelihood of electrical imbalances means patients on GLP-1 medications may be at higher risk of cardiac rhythm abnormalities related to ondansetron.
 The risk is small, but still very real.
-In patients who may be at increased risk of electrolyte abnormalities, some experts recommend checking an EKG before starting the medication,
+In patients who may be at increased risk of electrolyte abnormalities, some experts recommend checking an EKG before starting the medication.

 Alternatives to Zofran for Nausea